Ylianst/EMB-Serial/docs/SerialProtocol.md

 Also note that when changing baud rates, you may also be switching modes at the same time.
 For example, when you switch from 19200 bauds to 57600 bauds you may also at the same time be opening a embroidery module session.
 So, you should call "R57FF80" to make sure what mode you are in.

-If you move into embroidery mode and read all 0xFF, the embroidery module was not initialized.
+If you move into embroidery mode and read all 0xFF, the embroidery module was not initialized?
 ```
 R57FF80 --> FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF  (Session Open, No initialized)
 ```